BayAreaMetro/TM1_2015_Base_Network/Tollclass_Numbering_Management/README.md

 3. Existing HOV3 lanes are converted to tolled HOV2
 4. Peak period only tolls: 30 cents for congested corridors and 10 cents other corridors (2023$)
 5. 50% HOV2+ discounts
-6. Toll caps for low income
+6. Toll caps for low-income groups

 ### Implementation Details of “T5 all-lane tolling"